ADA Policy Statement

 - falls within one or more of the disabling conditions protected by the federal, state and local constitution and statutes.

-Further, it is the policy of BCC (and CUNY) not to exclude persons with a disability from participation in any academic and/or employment program or activity.
-Accordingly, it is the policy of the BCC to provide access to all of its programs, services and facilities to persons with disabilities in accordance with Title II of the Americans with Disabilities Act.
+Further, it is our policy and the policy of CUNY not to exclude persons with a disability from participation in any academic and/or employment program or activity.
+Accordingly, our policy provides access to all of its programs, services and facilities to persons with disabilities in accordance with Title II of the Americans with Disabilities Act.